robobario/kroxylicious.github.io/README.md

 # Excalidraw images

 Some content such as the use-cases include diagrams drawn in Excalidraw.
-Browsers can't handle the format natively, so instead, in addition to preserving the `.excalidraw` we also export a transparent `.png` for inclusion in the content.
+Browsers can't handle the format natively, so instead, in addition to commiting the `.excalidraw` orginals to the repo, we also export a transparent `.png` for inclusion in the content.